Let's Make it a Bitter New Year

 Bitter herbs can modulate the gut associated immune responses.
 In some therapeutic circles bitters are indicated for treatment of those recovering from infectious diseases including viral conditions such as chronic fatigue syndrome.
 Some clinical tests have shown that bitters can decrease levels of sIgA antibodies and reduce or eliminate symptoms in those with inflammatory bowel disease.
 Bitters may help repair gut wall damage through stimulating self-repair mechanisms.
 Herbs such as echinacea and calendula are bitters that help with the immune response and heal tissue.

-Echinacea (Echinacea spp.)
-Calendula (Calendula officinalis)
+left: Echinacea (Echinacea spp.) right: Calendula (Calendula officinalis)

 So, Which Herbs Are Bitters Exactly?